Eating disorders: Types, symptoms, causes, effects, and treatments

 - Family therapy: It’s important for your whole family to adopt healthier ways of discussing food, weight, diet, and exercise.
 Especially if you have anorexia, family therapy can be very helpful, encouraging parents or partners to adopt healthier mindsets and support you in overcoming the disorder.

-Browse our provider directory to find a specialist near you.
+Browse our directory to find a mental health provider near you.

 2. Take medications